Image

 in Ecuador

-For over a decade we have been working to protect a threatened cloudforest corridor in the Ecuadorian Andes, which has been classified by WWF as one of the 200 most important wildlife corridors in the world due to its high levels of biodiversity.
-Through the World Land Trust and their Ecuadorian partner Fundación EcoMinga, we support direct purchase of the forest as a public nature reserve, open to the local people for no-impact ecotourism and protected from hunting, plant collection, and any other extractive activities.
+For nearly two decades we have been working to protect a threatened cloudforest corridor in the Ecuadorian Andes, which has been classified by WWF as one of the 200 most important wildlife corridors in the world due to its high levels of biodiversity.
+Through the World Land Trust and their Ecuadorian partner Fundación EcoMinga*, we support direct purchase of the forest as a public nature reserve, open to the local people for no-impact ecotourism and protected from hunting, plant collection, and any other extractive activities.

-If you have booked a Naturetrek tour recently, our reservations team will have asked you if you’d like to match our donation to further reduce the environmental impact of your holiday and increase the size of our reserve.
-By matching our donation, you will be helping us to grow our reserve, both locking up carbon that would otherwise be released into the atmosphere, and preventing the national parks from becoming isolated cloudforest islands, thereby protecting this valuable, extremely biodiverse habitat and its endangered wildlife.
-If you offered to match our donation, we greatly appreciate your generosity, thank you!
+We also encourage all of our clients to match our donation to further reduce the impact of their holiday.
+By matching our donation, you will be helping us to grow our reserves, both locking up carbon that would otherwise be released into the atmosphere, and preventing the national parks from becoming isolated cloudforest islands, thereby protecting this valuable, extremely biodiverse habitat and its endangered wildlife.

 The Río Pastaza valley cuts through one of the world's biodiversity hotspots, the eastern Andes of Ecuador.
 To the north of this valley, the high mountains are protected by a large national park, Los Llanganates National Park, where the treasure of the last Inca emperor, Atahualpa, is supposedly buried, but the vulnerable (and agriculturally valuable) lower slopes leading into the valley were left out of the park.
 To the south of the valley, another very large national park, Sangay, protects the highest mountains, but here too the more valuable and vulnerable lower slopes leading into the valley were left unprotected.
 These unprotected slopes were originally completely covered by rich cloudforest, full of locally endemic plant species, and rich in Andean wildlife such as the Spectacled Bear and endangered Mountain Tapir.
 The once contiguous forest provided a wildlife corridor between the two national parks, and hence between the north-east Andes and the south-east Andes of Ecuador, with only a shallow river separating them.